 |What help can individuals get if they are not eligible for the Track and Trace Support Payment?|

 |Covid-19 business grant funding|

 The Government has introduced a Test and Trace Support Payment scheme to support people on low incomes if they can't work during their self-isolation period.
-This may be because they have tested positive for coronavirus or have recently been in close contact with someone who has tested positive.

 As part of the scheme, eligible people will receive a £500 lump sum payment.

 Self-isolating is very important as it helps prevent family, friends and the community from contracting coronavirus.
 It also protects the health and care system.

 This scheme will run until 31 March 2022.

 More information is available on the gov.uk website.

 |You are eligible for the Test and Trace Support payment if you:|

 |have been asked to self-isolate by NHS Test and Trace because: